OlgaLuchian/Jenkins-Global-Library/README.md

 # Project Jenkins Global Library

 This page is contains how to use Jenkins Global Library.
-You will need to configure the Jenkins Shared library on your Jenkins to be able to use this library.
+You will need to configure the Jenkins Shared Library on your Jenkins to be able to use this library.
 Use following link to be able to configure [Jenkins Global Library](https://jenkins.io/doc/book/pipeline/shared-libraries/).
-On FuchiCorp Jenkins it's already configured by this script  [link](https://github.com/fuchicorp/common_tools/blob/2f0639c77c83b8b7b812434ee2681bf0bbd3f8be/charts/jenkins/values.yaml#L246)
+On Project Jenkins it's already configured by this script  [link](https://github.com/fuchicorp/common_tools/blob/2f0639c77c83b8b7b812434ee2681bf0bbd3f8be/charts/jenkins/values.yaml#L246)

 ### Supported Languages
 * Python